matbragan/wind-farm-project/README.md

 # wind-farm-project
-My first project in my GitHub and in my study carrier of Data Engineer, hope that you enjoy 😄
+This is my first project in GitHub and in my study carrier of Data Engineer, I hope you enjoy 😄

 ## Overview

-With python scripts and AWS services I simulated a wind farm and created a data lake with streaming data of power factor, temperature and hydraulic pressure of the wind turbines. <br>
+I've made a simulation of a wind farm using python scripts and with AWS services I've created a data lake with streaming data of power factor, temperature and hydraulic pressure of the wind turbines. <br>
 All AWS services have been used with AWS CLI. <br>
-Below is the diagram of the work done.
+Follow the diagram project.

 <img width="500em" src="diagram/png_diagram.png">